 Neutrogena Hydro Boost Water Gel

-Safety and source context: Fragrance present.
 Very oily or congestion-prone skin may prefer a lighter texture, even when the ingredient list is barrier-friendly.
-Patch test first, stop use if irritation persists, and consult a dermatologist for acne, eczema, rosacea, melasma, pregnancy-safe routines, prescription products, or any medical skin concern.
+Patch test first, stop use if irritation persists, and confirm the current ingredient list on the retailer or brand page before buying.

 Notify me when the price drops